We have put together a series of FAQs to answer any questions you may have about the new academic year and returning to campus.

 Online food ordering service

-Vending machines will continue to be available, but contactless payments will be required.
-Hand sanitiser should be used before and after using the vending machines.
+A number of vending machines will continue to be available.
+Hand sanitizers should be used before and after using the vending machines.

 Extensive work has been completed in the relevant buildings, including undertaking risk assessments and implementing any necessary safety measures.